Package: Spectra

 : filter each spectrum keeping only peaks with intensities meeting certain criteria. -

-: subsets peaks data within each spectrum keeping only peaks with their m/z values within the specified m/z range. -
+: filters mass peaks keeping (or removing) those with an m/z within the provided m/z range. -

 : removes peaks with either an m/z value matching the precursor m/z of the respective spectrum (with parametermz = "=="